stanford-oval/cs294-fall2020/hw1/README.md

 ## Submission
 Your submission should include all the work your group did on one domain (one submission per group).
-Package the whole starter code and all generated files (datasets, trained models, etc.) into a zip file or tarball, then upload it to [Stanford Box](https://stanford.account.box.com/login).
+Package the generated `datadir` into a zip file or tarball, then upload it to [Stanford Box](https://stanford.account.box.com/login).

 Each group should submit a text file on Canvas, and include the following information:
 - the domain of the group
 - SUID of each group member
-- a link to the spreadsheet with the first 20 questions (make sure the link is set to be viewable for anyone in Stanford)
 - link to the uploaded file on Stanford box (make sure you choose "People in your company" when creating the shared link)
 - a code snippet containing the modified `MANUAL_PROPERTY_CANONICAL_OVERRIDE` in `manual-annotations.js`.
-- a text file with the written answers to the questions in part 2 and part 3
+- written answers to the questions in part 2 and part 3
-- the final accuracy obtained by your model